wgseligman/GramsSim/GramsG4/README.md

     # in the build directory:
     ./gramsg4

-If no one has changed the defaults (see *Program Options* below), the Geant4 simulation will generate 1000 1 *MeV* gammas.
+If no one has changed the [defaults](../options.xml), the Geant4 simulation will generate 1000 1 *MeV* gammas.
 If you'd like to see an interactive
 display: